Transportation in St. Louis: Katy Trail

 The Katy Trail is the country's longest recreational rail trail.
 It runs 240 mi, largely along the northern bank of the Missouri River, in the right-of-way of the former Missouri–Kansas–Texas Railroad.
 Open year-round from sunrise to sunset, it serves hikers, joggers, and cyclists.
 Its hard, flat surface is of "limestone pug" (crushed limestone).

 It enters the St. Louis region near Washington, primarily running along the Missouri River passing through historic downtown St. Charles before terminating at Machens Road, 3-miles (4.8 km) from Portage Des Sioux.
 The Katy Trail connects to the local Great Rivers Greenway network at many points, including major bridges (Daniel Boone, Discovery, and Veterans Memorial) which provide access into St. Louis County.

 Plans are underway to add another 144 mi unused section of the Chicago, Rock Island and Pacific to Rock Island Trail State Park, which, with the Katy, would create a 450 mi cross-state trail network.

 Airports

-Greater St. Louis is severed by over a dozen airports, although the vast majority of its air traffic is generated at St. Louis-Lambert International Airport.
+Greater St. Louis is served by over a dozen airports, although the vast majority of its air traffic is generated at St. Louis Lambert International Airport.

-St. Louis-Lambert International Airport (STL)
+St. Louis Lambert International Airport (STL)

-St. Louis-Lambert International Airport, owned and operated by the city of St. Louis, is 14 miles (23 km) northwest of downtown along I-70 between I-170 and I-270 in St. Louis County.
+St. Louis Lambert International Airport, owned and operated by the city of St. Louis, is 14 miles (23 km) northwest of downtown along I-70 between I-170 and I-270 in St. Louis County.
 It is the largest and busiest airport in the state.
-In 2019, it served nearly 16 million passengers with more than 259 daily departures to 78 nonstop domestic and international locations.
+In 2024, it served nearly 16 million passengers with more than 270 daily departures to 80 nonstop domestic and international locations.
 Named for Albert Bond Lambert, an Olympic medalist and prominent St. Louis aviator, the airport rose to international prominence in the 20th century thanks to its association with Charles Lindbergh, its groundbreaking air traffic control (ATC), its status as the primary hub of Trans World Airlines (TWA), and its iconic terminal.
-The airport's largest airline is Southwest Airlines with nearly 60% of the market share followed by American Airlines with 12%.
+The airport's largest airline is Southwest Airlines with 63% of the market share followed by American Airlines with 13%.

 MidAmerica St. Louis Airport (BLV)

 MidAmerica St. Louis Airport is a public use airport next to Scott Air Force Base.
 It is 16 miles (26 km) east of the central business district of Belleville and 21 miles (33 km) east of downtown St. Louis in St. Clair County, Illinois.
 The airport is the secondary domestic passenger airport for the metropolitan area and has operated as a joint use airport since beginning operations in November 1997.
-MidAmerica is currently served by Allegiant Air and offers general aviation and cargo facilities and in 2021 saw 318,000 passengers.
-In 2021, construction began on a 41,000 square foot expansion of the terminal building that will add two additional gates.
-It is expected to open in December of 2022.
+MidAmerica is currently served by Allegiant Air and offers general aviation and cargo facilities and in 2024 saw 303,919 passengers.
+In 2021, construction began on a 41,000 square foot expansion of the terminal building that added two additional gates.
+It celebrated its grand opening in June 2023.

+A 5.2 mi extension of the MetroLink Red Line from Shiloh-Scott to MidAmerica is expected to open in 2026.